Kishwaukee River

 The Kishwaukee River, locally known as simply The Kish, is a 63.4 mi river in the U.S. state of Illinois.
-It is a tributary of the Rock River and its name derives from the Potowatomi word for "river of the sycamore".
+It is a tributary of the Rock River and its name derives from the Potawatomi word for "river of the sycamore".

 Location

 The Kishwaukee River flows from Woodstock to Rockford, Illinois, where it is a tributary to the Rock River.
 The river begins near the intersection of Route 47 and Route 14 in Woodstock.
 It meanders across northern Illinois to the Rock River.
 This part of the river is known as the North Branch or the Main Branch.
 This stretch of stream has an average width of 50 ft but it becomes wider and deeper near the Boone County line.

 The South Branch of the Kishwaukee River originates near Shabbona on the Cropsey Moraine.
 The river flows north to Genoa, where it turns westward and flows north-northwest and joins the North Branch near Cherry Valley.
 The South Branch's average width is 55 ft.

 The Kishwaukee River drainage area includes McHenry, Boone, Kane, DeKalb, Ogle, and Winnebago Counties.
 Crop lands occupy two-thirds of the watershed's surface area.